 Make sure you standardize your processes of creating, delivering, administering, and invoicing your customers.
 Otherwise, you will perish on your success!
 Many entrepreneurs underestimate this managerial role.

 In the midfield, the midfielders have a double task.
 They have to act quickly, receive the ball from the backs, and deliver it tailor-made to the front of the field.
 On the other hand, sometimes, they have to help defend and sometimes prepare others to strike.
 The midfielder must be permanently playable.
 It requires planning and walking ability.

 In entrepreneurship, you can compare this business metaphor with the support department.
 A crucial department.
-For example, they are at the backers of the marketing and sales department.
-Through passing the ball at the right time, the seller, pitcher, or the sales team can score optimally.
+For example, they are the backers of the marketing and sales department.
+The seller, pitcher, or sales team can score optimally by passing the ball at the right time.

 As an entrepreneur, make sure that things are arranged around you.
 So, make sure that you are always in the position to receive the ball.
 In other words: is your sales going on while you are practicing your part in your business?